 Make sensible eye contact with a witness or Judge when asking or answering questions.

 Ensure your hands are in a relaxed state and that you do not use a lot of hand gestures.

 Shake your head or show anger in your face

 Bang the table with your fist or raise a clenched fist if you disagree with something

 Shake your legs constantly or tap your foot loudly

 Show or raise your voice when asked difficult questions

 Start stuttering when answering simple questions

 Diverting answers to questions

-If you follow these top tips you should be able to represent yourself in Court.
-However, going to Court alone without a Lawyer is a extremely scary experience.
-Our Award-Winning McKenzie Friends are availble to help you and support you when you are representing yourself!
-If you need help or guidance in Court please call us for your free 15 minute consultation to discuss your needs!
+If you follow these top tips, you should be able to represent yourself in Court.
+However, going to Court alone without a Lawyer is an extremely scary experience.
+Our Award-Winning McKenzie Friends are available to help you and support you when you are representing yourself!
+If you need help or guidance in Court, please call us for your free 15-minute consultation to discuss your needs!